Reds vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has collected 18 hits with two doubles, seven home runs and 13 walks.
-He has driven in 18 runs.
+- Rooker has 21 hits with two doubles, eight home runs, 14 walks and 20 RBI.

 Rooker Recent Games